 - Students participated in the Cook Islands Maths competition, the year 10 Enterprise Challenge and the Careers Expo all on Rarotonga.
-Students also won the essay competition - Joshua Ioane represented Aitutaki at the Pacific Games winning Bronze in sailing while Rayman Kiria competed at the International level in golf
+Students also won the essay competition. - Joshua Ioane represented Aitutaki at the Pacific Games winning Bronze in sailing. - Rayman Kiria competed Internationally for golf. - The school celebrated its culture by holding Araura College Dancer of the Year, Koni Raoni in term one raised over \$20,000 and traditional day (umu and traditional games).

-- The school celebrated its culture by holding Araura College DOTY, Koni Raoni in term one raised over \$20,000 and traditional day (umu and traditional games) - The school ntroduced Sustainable Communities (Terangi Tamati went to Korea and brought back ideas to introduce into classroom programmes) - Students participated in the Australian Maths Comp - producing not only credits and distinctions but also a prudence award -, the science challenge, maths competition, spelling bee, writing competition, Go Green Day with BSP and our paddling team won Vaka Iti in Rarotonga
+- The school introduced Sustainable Communities (Terangi Tamati went to Korea and brought back ideas to introduce into classroom programmes). - Students participated in the Australian Maths Comp producing not only credits and distinctions but also a prudence award, the science challenge, maths competition, spelling bee, writing competition, Go Green Day with BSP and our paddling team won Vaka Iti in Rarotonga.

-This year the school has offered Y13 to those that wish to stay on the island and have introduced a new course - Environmental Education - for Y12's as well as continuing with correspondence courses.
-"Y7 and Y8 will be in home rooms (like primary school with one main teacher) rather than have a variety of teachers - this we are hoping will help bring up the literacy and numeracy levels."
+This year the school has offered Y13 to those that wish to stay on the island and have introduced a new course - Environmental Education - for Y12's, as well as continuing with correspondence courses.
+Y7 and Y8 will be in home rooms (like primary school with one main teacher) rather than have a variety of teachers - this we are hoping will help improve the literacy and numeracy levels.